GP2P/G3P-Online-3D-Viewer/README.md

 a Node.js server using the express framework, not connected to a database.
 It provides sample models for the user.
 It is a site that uses canvas and WebGL to render.

+`Does not work on Macs with Apple Silicon`

 ### Features:

 - **.obj Viewer:** This site allows viewing of any .obj 3D models that use labels `v`, `vn`, `usemtl`, and `f`